 Within medicine, specifically biotech, there is a constant feeling of the future is coming.
 While this is certainly true, today’s patients have to deal with their current hand of treatment options, not one that may or may not be dealt.
 The speed at which change is happening may be accelerating, however, thanks to innovative companies and strategic partnerships.

-One such development is the recently announced pairing of GlaxoSmithKline and Google’s Verily – formerly known as Google Life Sciences – to combat chronic conditions through bioelectronics devices, according to Popular Science.
+One such development is the pairing of GlaxoSmithKline and Google’s Verily – formerly known as Google Life Sciences – in 2016 to combat chronic conditions through bioelectronics devices, according to Popular Science.

 Device Therapy for Chronic Conditions